When your boat or business is on the line, you need a maritime attorney.

 A vessel arrest seizes the boat as security for a maritime claim.
 Once arrested, the owner cannot move, sell, or operate it until the dispute is resolved, which often forces swift settlement.

-We handle vessel arrests in the Southern District of Florida under the Supplemental Rules for Admiralty or Maritime Claims, a specialized procedure most attorneys have never used.
+We handle vessel arrests in federal court under the Supplemental Rules for Admiralty or Maritime Claims, a specialized procedure most attorneys have never used.
+What we handle:

 - Filing in rem complaints in federal district court